webpack/webpack-pwa/README.md

 This builds the App Shell version.

-To build the Page Shell version: replace `npm run build-shell` with `npm run build`.
+To build the Page Shell version: replace `npm run build-shell` with `npm run build-page`.

 ## Architecture